-The Local Research Team at the site will perform the EONT visit once all vasopressor treatments (noradrenaline / vasopressin) have been stopped for 12 hours and the clinical team are of the opinion that they will not be restarted.
+The Local Research Team at the site will perform the EONT visit once all vasopressor treatments (noradrenaline) have been stopped for 12 hours.
 The EONT visit can occur at any point between day 1 and 14.
 If the patient has been randomised to the intervention group, then the infusion should begin to be reduced; the heart rate should be maintained between 80 and 94 bpm with further landiolol infusion as required and according to the protocol (APPENDIX B: STRESS-L Study Drug Infusion Protocol).